 Michael Donald is not scared of a big challenge.
-His new book, GOAL!, was six years in the making, comprised 34 different shoots in 11 countries, and has the accompanying Emmy-nominated ESPN documentary, ‘I Scored a Goal in the FIFA World Cup™ Final’, to boot.
+His book, GOAL!, was six years in the making, comprised 34 different shoots in 11 countries, and has the accompanying Emmy-nominated ESPN documentary, ‘I Scored a Goal in the FIFA World Cup™ Final’, to boot.
 The idea was actually in Donald’s brain some 15 years ago and he reveals, “I’ve always wanted to tell stories.
 Whenever I come up with an idea that I’m excited about, it has no bearing on whether it has any financial outcome or not.”

 It was while he was researching a project on football managers that the idea originated.
 He explains, “I worked out how few people had ever scored a goal in a World Cup™ Final and it blew my mind.
 I thought it would be an amazing book and tried to track them down – 34 were alive – but on my own it was just impossible.
 I didn’t really have the clout to get the players to fall in line, so it sat on the shelf for a while.”